Charter's $56 billion Time Warner Cable deal to face U.S. scrutiny

 Charter CEO Tom Rutledge, defending the quality of the company's service in an interview, said its slowest Internet data speed was a swift 60 megabits per second, which it offers for $60 a month.
 Time Warner Cable's "basic" tier is 10 megabits, initially priced at $30 a month, according to its website.

-Rutledge said the combined company would bring back customer service jobs to the United States that have been outsourced to offshore calling centers.
+Rutledge said the combined company would bring back customer service jobs to the United States that have been outsourced to offshore calling centres.

 "We plan to use in-house people to do service and transactions, and all that leads to higher quality, which actually reduces costs as your get better customer experiences," he said.